xylous/grzegorz/README.md

 ## Roadmap

 - [x] fetch a wordlist of most used words in a given language
-- [x] fetch the IPAs for a given wordlist
+- [x] fetch the International Phonetic Alphabet spelling for a given wordlist
 - [x] generate minimal pairs
     - [x] optimise: look for interesting differences
     - [x] optimise: ignore stressed syllables